 Finally, Vince used a slightly different mix of breading and chopped-up carp to make patties.
 These were firmer on the inside than the fishballs and quite flavorful, but I found the chopped-up bones bothersome.

-Last time I ate an Asian carp it was a 20-pound grass carp from Manito Lake south of Tipton.
+Last time I ate an invasive carp it was a 20-pound grass carp from Manito Lake south of Tipton.
 I smoked it whole, then boned the cooked flesh as best I could and ran it through a meat grinder before forming it into patties like crab cakes and frying them.
 At the time, I thought it was very good, but that might just be because I was personally invested in the endeavor.

-Anyway, I hope Landers can get lots of people eating Asian carp.
+Anyway, I hope Landers can get lots of people eating invasive carp.
 They seem to have replaced native species as the most common critters in the Missouri River and its tributaries.
 I think just about everyone would prefer to see the plankton that are these invading carps’ staple food turned into catfish, paddlefish, buffalo and other fish that belong in Missouri’s streams.